+One out of five falls causes a serious injury, such as broken bones or a head injury, according to the Centers for Disease Control and Prevention.
 These types of accidents can not only hurt you physically but also financially.
-Medical costs for fall injuries are $31 billion annually, with hospital costs accounting for two-thirds of the total.
+Medical costs for these injuries are $31 billion annually, with hospital costs accounting for two-thirds of the total.

 Elements of an Ocala Slip and Fall Lawsuit

 Under Florida law, a person injured in a slip and fall accident must satisfy the following two elements to have a valid claim: